Orson Welles: The Mercury Wonder Show

-In early 1943, the two concurrent radio series (Ceiling Unlimited, Hello Americans) that Orson Welles created for CBS to support the war effort had ended.
-Filming also had wrapped on the 1943 film adaptation of Jane Eyre and that fee, in addition to the income from his regular guest-star roles in radio, made it possible for Welles to fulfill a lifelong dream.
+In early 1943, the two concurrent radio series (Ceiling Unlimited, Hello Americans) that Welles created for CBS to support the war effort had ended.
+Filming had wrapped on the 1943 film adaptation of Jane Eyre, for which he received $100,000; that fee, in addition to the income from his guest-star roles in radio, made it possible for Welles to fulfill a lifelong dream.
 He approached the War Assistance League of Southern California and proposed a show that evolved into a big-top spectacle, part circus and part magic show.
-He offered his services as magician and director, and invested some $40,000 of his own money in an extravaganza he co-produced with his friend Joseph Cotten: The Mercury Wonder Show for Service Men.
-Members of the U.S. armed forces were admitted free of charge, while the general public had to pay.
-The show entertained more than 1,000 service members each night, and proceeds went to the War Assistance League, a charity for military service personnel.
+He offered his services as magician and director, and invested $40,000 in an extravaganza he co-produced with his friend Cotten: The Mercury Wonder Show for Service Men.
+Members of the armed forces were admitted free of charge, while the public had to pay.
+The show entertained 1,000 service members each night, and proceeds went to the War Assistance League, a charity for military service personnel.

-The development of the show coincided with the resolution of Welles's oft-changing draft status in May 1943, when he was finally declared 4-F—unfit for military service—for a variety of medical reasons.
+The development of the show coincided with the resolution of Welles's oft-changing draft status in May 1943, when he was finally declared 4-F—unfit for military service—for medical reasons.
 "I felt guilty about the war," Welles told biographer Barbara Leaming.
 "I was guilt-ridden about my civilian status."
 He had been publicly hounded about his patriotism since Citizen Kane, when the Hearst press began persistent inquiries about why Welles had not been drafted.

 The Mercury Wonder Show ran August 3 – September 9, 1943, in an 80-by-120-foot tent located at 900 Cahuenga Boulevard, in the heart of Hollywood.
 At intermission on September 7, 1943, KMPC radio interviewed audience and cast members of The Mercury Wonder Show—including Welles and Rita Hayworth, who were married earlier that day.
-Welles remarked that The Mercury Wonder Show had been performed for approximately 48,000 members of the U.S. armed forces.
+Welles remarked that The Mercury Wonder Show had been performed for 48,000 members of the armed forces.